 Your dollars can make a big difference this holiday season.
 Find an organization you are passionate about and make a meaningful donation as a gift to yourself, your loved ones, and the humanitarian effort worldwide.
-You can check off all the names on your shopping list and know that your gift will make a difference in the life of our planet.
+You can check off all the names on your shopping list and know that your gift will make a real difference in the world.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.

 Do you have a favorite charity to donate to?
 We’d love to hear from you!